MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/sign-in.md

     - If the iOS app is already installed, select **Open Opportunity** to open the app.

-    - If you're using an iOS device but the app isn't already installed, select **Learn More**, follow the instructions to install the app, and then sign in to the app by using the instructions in step 5 of this procedure.
+    - If you're using an iOS device but the app isn't already installed, tap **Learn More**, follow the instructions to install the app, and then sign in to the app by using the instructions in step 5 of this procedure.

     > [!NOTE]
     > If you're using a laptop or an Android device, you can't use Dynamics 365 Product Visualize at this time.
 You can select **Learn More** to learn more about the app.

-5. On the Dynamics 365 Product Visualize **Welcome** screen, select **Sign in**.
+5. On the Dynamics 365 Product Visualize **Welcome** screen, tap **Sign in**.

     ![Welcome screen](media/welcome.PNG "Welcome screen")

 6. On the **Sign in** screen, enter your Dynamics 365 account.
-When you're done, select **Next**.
+When you're done, tap **Next**.

     > [!NOTE]
     > After you sign in for the first time, this screen won't appear again.